Updated November 17, 2023

 Following are the workplace laws that the employer might be violating commonly at the workplace-

-Even after the full fledged laws designed against discrimination, employers continue discriminating their employees on the basis of their race, religion, gender, age, nationality, disability etc. Not only at the workplace, is discrimination prevalent commonly in hiring, promotion, discipline and termination as well.
+Even after the full-fledged laws designed against discrimination in the workplace, employers continue discriminating against their employees on the basis of their race, religion, gender, age, nationality, disability, etc. Not only at the workplace, but discrimination is also commonly prevalent in hiring, promotion, discipline, and termination.
 Some of the commonly practiced ways of discrimination are –

-- Spreading malevolent and untrue rumors at the workplace.
+- Spreading nasty and untrue rumors at the workplace.

 - Deliberately discouraging or hindering an employee in his/her job.

-- Physical abuse or using abusive languages against them.
+- Physical abuse or using abusive language against them.

 - Dismissing one from his roles and responsibilities without any valid reason.

-- Imposing unrealistic deadlines intentionally to make an individual employee fail.
+- Imposing unrealistic deadlines intentionally makes an individual employee fail.

 - Holding back important information or providing wrong information tenaciously.

-- Cracking offensive jokes (verbally or in written), especially in front of or about female co workers
+- Cracking offensive jokes (verbally or in writing), especially in front of or about female co-workers

-- Causing unnecessary pressure on a particular person by assigning heavy workload to them even when others workers are free.
+- Causing unnecessary pressure on a particular person by assigning a heavy workload to them even when other workers are free.

-- Making an employee sit idle without any work, this becomes a reason of mental pressure and tension on a worker.
-This way is often employed by companies to make their employees surrender for voluntary retirement schemes.
+- Making an employee sit idle without any work becomes a reason for mental pressure and tension on a worker.
+Companies often employed this method to make their employees surrender to voluntary retirement schemes.

-- Intentionally and unreasonably criticizing an individual on regular basis.
+- Intentionally and unreasonably criticizing an individual regularly.

 - Ridiculing one’s opinions and ideas.

 “The Payment of Wages Act 1936 mentions that employees should receive wages, on time, and without any unauthorized deductions.
-Section 6 requires that employees are paid in money rather than in some other kind.”
+Section 6 requires that employees receive payment in money rather than in some other kind.”
 (Source: Wikipedia, Indian Labor Laws)